akirasoft/keptn-springoneplatform/README.md

 In the default installation of Keptn, the bridge is only accessible via `kubectl port-forward`.
 To make things easier for workshop participants, we will expose it by creating a public URL for this component.

-1. Execute the script to expose the bridge.
+1. Navigate to the folder to expose the bridge.
     ```console
-    /usr/keptn/scripts/exposeBridgePKS.sh
+    cd /usr/keptn/scripts
+    ```

+1. Execute the following script.
+    ```console
+    ./exposeBridgePKS.sh
     ```

 1. It will give you the URL of your Bridge at the end of the script.
 Open a browser and verify the bridge is running.

     <img src="images/bridge-empty.png" width="500"/>